-However, the 'target' model described in this report does not currently contain any charging mechanism equivalent to surprise uplift in the current market.
+However, the target model described in this report does not currently contain any charging mechanism equivalent to surprise uplift in the current market, which is retained in the Commission's short term recommendations.
 There is a trade-off between attributing cost-to-cause and complexity.
 The more costs are accurately allocated between market participants, the more complex the design and more costly the required market systems.